jtanx/fontforge/doc/sphinx/techref/pfaeditmath.rst

 .. note::
    While some of this section is still accurate, most of it describes an earlier version of the Expand Stroke facility.
-See :ref:`here <stroke>` for an up-to-date description of the current algorithm.
+See :doc:`here <stroke>` for an up-to-date description of the current algorithm.